J08nY/pyecsca/docs/index.rst

 .. card:: Code generation

-    Synthesis of C implementations of ECC for embedded devices, given any implementation configuration (see :doc:`notebook/codegen`)
+    Synthesis of C implementations of ECC for embedded devices, given any implementation configuration (see :doc:`notebook/codegen`), CPU-level simulation of implementations (see :doc:`notebook/simulator`)

 .. card:: Trace acquisition